2025 Leagues Cup final

-The 2025 Leagues Cup final was the final match of the fifth edition of the Leagues Cup, a soccer tournament played between clubs from Major League Soccer (MLS) and Liga MX.
+The 2025 Leagues Cup final was the deciding match of the fifth edition of the Leagues Cup, a soccer tournament played between clubs from Major League Soccer (MLS) and Liga MX.
 The match was played on August 31, 2025, at Lumen Field in Seattle, Washington, United States, by host Seattle Sounders FC and Inter Miami CF. Both teams were in their second Leagues Cup final; Seattle finished as runners-up in the 2021 edition, while Miami won the 2023 final.
 It was the second-ever match played between the two teams, who were already scheduled for a regular match in September 2025.
 The 2025 final was the third consecutive Leagues Cup final to only feature MLS teams.

 Seattle Sounders FC won the match 3–0 for their first Leagues Cup title.
 Defender Alex Roldán won man of the match honors for his goal and two assists.
 The match was attended by 69,314 spectators, a record for the Leagues Cup and Lumen Field.
 The post-match celebrations were delayed by a fight between players and staff instigated by Inter Miami CF that later resulted in suspensions.